-I went and got a physics degree and enrolled in the military so I could have more options in my life.
+I went and got a physics degree and enrolled in the military to have more options in my life.
 I started this blog and a social media presence so I could have more options in life.
 I did not do all of that to effectively be a punching bag for a few extra grand.

-Plus the cool thing is that having that record continues to open up doors for me.
-It’s a lot easier to introduce me as a potential guest on a podcast or show when my record is 13-1-1 as opposed to 13-6-5 or something to that effect.
+Plus, the cool thing is that having that record continues to open up doors for me.
+It’s a lot easier to introduce me as a potential guest on a podcast or show when my record is 13-1-1 instead of 13-6-5 or something to that effect.

-I stopped boxing because I’d realistically gone as far as I could with my physical attributes and I figured out how to make a lot more money with a lot less damage to my body.
+I stopped boxing because I’d realistically gone as far as I could with my physical attributes and figured out how to make a lot more money with much less damage to my body.
 I’ve also developed a lifestyle that makes training difficult.

-I enjoyed my life as a fighter and I’m extremely grateful for everything that I got from boxing.
+I enjoyed my life as a fighter and am extremely grateful for everything I got from boxing.
 With that said, I have no interest in fighting anymore and I’m having a bigger impact on everything else that I do.